If you’re a writer, you hear a lot of advice on how to craft a consistent writing routine.

 “Get up at four in the morning and write for two hours.”

-“When everyone’s gone to bed, pour yourself a glass of wine or whiskey and write into the deep of the night.”
+“When everyone’s gone to bed, pour yourself a glass of whiskey and write into the night.”

 “Treat writing like a day job: write from 9-6 every day.”

-While I worked through Daily Rituals, it was a relief to read through all the different routines.
-It was comforting to know I didn’t have to stick to a “golden time” to get my best work done.
-I am a chameleon writer.
+It was a relief to read through all the different routines.
+I didn’t have to stick to a “golden time” to get my best work done.
+I’m a chameleon writer.
 Depending on what’s going on in my life, I can write in the early morning or late at night.
 But, it has to be one or the other.
 I can’t write at night and early in the morning without hitting burnout.
 Since I work a 9:00-5:00 job, I’ve found it’s easier if I wake up early and get my writing done while I’m fresh.
-By 5:30 p.m., I’m too drained to rally for a late-night writing session.
+By 5:30 p.m., I’m too drained for a late-night writing session.